 Here is how to c2c decrease.

-- Step 1: Instead of chaining 3 as usual, slip stitch in each double crochet along the tile
+- Step 1: Instead of chaining 3 as usual, slip stitch in each double crochet along with the tile

 - Step 2: Insert your hook under chain 2 of the next c2c tile (the one that counts as a double) and slip stitch.
 Your yarn is now at the top of the tile and you can start your next c2c tile which is crocheted like a mid-row tile